chrismagnacca/lunch-o-meter/README.md

 ## Upcomming Additions
 In no particular order:

-1. Add OAuth for Twitter API 1.1 Integration
-2. Limit Votes per User
+1. Limit Votes per User
-3. Store the Top Result by Day
+2. Store the Top Result by Day
-4. Push the Series Calculation to the Server
+3. Push the Series Calculation to the Server

+## In-Progress Additions
+1. Custom Accounts Handeling

 ## Contributing
 To contribute,